 They also reveal the central members of an organization or team; there will be some nodes on the chart indicating that certain members are more active than others in terms of information given.
 Meanwhile, it will also reveal those on the periphery, who are only loosely connected or totally isolated (like Kevin in the example above).

 Recommended For Further Reading

 How to evaluate an organizational network analysis chart

-Here’s where you can get a gauge on the health of your organization: Aim to create a healthy flow of information that doesn’t bottleneck at one player, ensuring that everyone’s talents are utilized effectively and are integrated into the team.
+Here’s how you can get a gauge on the health of your organization: aim to create a healthy flow of information that doesn’t bottleneck at one player, and ensure that everyone’s talents are utilized effectively and are integrated into the team.

 However, this will look different in every organization.
-There may be good reasons for some people to be working independently, as your organizational analysis may show.
-For example, they’re a scientist working on a particular project.
-Equally, an individual relaying more information than others may not be a sign of an attention seeker, but rather of a single source of truth conveying important data or insight.
+There may be good reasons for some people to be working independently, as your organizational analysis may show, like individual contributors focusing on independent projects.
+Equally, an individual relaying more information than others may not be a sign of an attention-seeker, but rather a single source of truth conveying important data or insights.
 In cases like these, it’s important not to assume that things are broken because there’s not an equal distribution of information.

 What are the other practical uses of organizational network analysis?

 Leonardi and Contractor hypothesized six signatures of relational analytics, and have concluded that it can be used to predict certain traits at employee, team, and organization level.
 The six signatures are: